 —- OR here are a few indie bookstores to order from:

-My second book, SORRY I’M LATE, I DIDN’T WANT TO COME is out in May 2019 in the US, the UK and the Netherlands.
+My second book, SORRY I’M LATE, I DIDN’T WANT TO COME is out in May 2019 in the US, the UK and the Netherlands (and soon in Russia, Germany, Korea and China).
 It’s about the year I spent: talking to strangers, performing stand-up comedy, travelling solo, trying out improv, going on friend dates and doing a bunch of extrovert-y things.
 It’s about being an introvert and trying to extrovert for a full year.

 I interview brilliant people throughout the book who guide me through these nightmares.

 Reviews for Sorry I’m Late, I Didn’t Want to Come

 ‘Funny, emotional and deeply inspiring, this is perfect for anyone wanting to break out of their comfort zone’ Heat